By José Alberto Hermosillo

 The COVID-19 crisis, too, severely

-impacted the crew during the locked-down.
+impacted the crew during the lockdown.
 When one of the members

 died, filming was suspended.
 After a year, they faced another challenge, returning to complete the movie.
 Evidently, the young actors had grown relatively quickly and did not look the same as before the pandemic.

 The editing slows down the action, and Olga’s failures are repetitive as the audience wonders if she will succeed.

 Selected as the Swiss entry for the Best International Feature Award at the 94th Academy Awards, “Olga” is the winner of the SACD Award at the Critic’s Week in Cannes 2021.
 It also won Best Picture at the Brussels International Film Festival and Best Feature at Hamburg.

 “Olga” is about the struggles and choices a gymnast has to make to become somebody, whether she wants to be a Swiss champion or a Ukrainian patriot.

 |Elie Grappe, "Olga" director at COLCOA, film critic José Alberto Hermosillo.
 Festival in LA ©2021|